-Belgaum was a major centre of the freedom movement.
-Several notable events have taken place here during the era of freedom struggle, notable among them are the launch of Home Rule League in 1916 by Tilak, hosting of an all India Congress Session in 1924, the only session which was presided over by Mahatma Gandhi and the only session held in Karnataka.
+Belagavi was a major center of the freedom movement.
+Several notable events have taken place here during the era of freedom struggle, notable among them is the launch of Home Rule League in 1916 by Tilak, hosting of an all India Congress Session in 1924, the only session which was presided over by Mahatma Gandhi and the only session held in Karnataka.

 Demographics & Infrastructure

-Belgaum district is located in the Northwest region of Karnataka State.
-The ancient name of the Belgaum was Venugrama (in Sanskrit) meaning village of Bamboos.
+Belagavi district is located in the Northwest region of Karnataka State.
 Till 1961, Belgaum was a part of the Bombay state.
-With creation of states based on the languages, Belgaum was brought under Karnataka State.
-As of 2001 India census, Belgaum had a population of 629,600.
-Belgaum has an average literacy rate of 78%, higher than the national average of 65%.
+With the creation of states based on the languages, Belgaum was brought under Karnataka State.
+As of the 2001 Indian census, Belagavi had a population of 629,600.
+Belagavi has an average literacy rate of 78%, higher than the national average of 65%.
 The lingua franca of the region is mostly Marathi and even the Kannada spoken here is laced with a generous dose of Marathi.
 It is one of the oldest towns in the state, lying at a distance of 502 km from Bangalore & 500 km from Mumbai.
 The district comprises 1278 villages with an area of 13,415 sq.km.

 The Belgaum district is bounded on the west and north by Maharashtra state, on the east by Bagalkot district, on the northeast by Bijapur district, on the southeast by Gadag district, on the south by Dharawad district and Uttara Kannada district, and on the southwest by the state of Goa.
 Belgaum district consists of ten taluks namely Athani, Bailhongal, Belgaum, Chikkodi, Gokak, Hukkeri, Khanapur, Raibag, Ramdurg and Saundatti.